Disclosure: We may receive commissions when you click our links and make purchases. Read our full affiliate disclosure here.

 Compressor Placement With Noise Gates

-When working with an instrument such as drums, there are a couple of dynamic issues you may have to deal with.
+When working with an instrument such as drums, you may have to deal with a couple of dynamic issues.
 For example, you may need to remove unwanted bleed from other drums into the mic.

 You may also need to smooth out the dynamic range of certain drum hits because they are not consistent in level, making it hard to get the right amount of punch and presence in your drums.